ShiftLeftSecurity/ocular-docs/README.md

 * **Interactive code analysis via a REPL.** CPGs can be interactively explored via our Read-Eval-Print-Loop (REPL), i.e., an interactive shell with support for our custom query language.
-Among other features, the REPL supports exporting security analysis results as plain text or in JSON format, readline support, and tab-completion (included in trial).
+Among other features, the REPL offers utilities for exporting security analysis results as plain text or in JSON format, readline support, and tab-completion (included in trial).

 * **Custom analysis scripts and extensibility.** User-provided REPL scripts can be executed non-interactively to perform automated custom scans for security